Hello, I'm Michael Fuller

 It only sounds perfect to those that need to sell now and need the money now.

-Many land owners don't meet our criteria on this fact alone, but unfortunately, and many don't need the money right away but lack the knowledge about how to get more money - very safely - by giving the buyer a little more certainty.
+Most landowners that don't need the money right away lack the knowledge about how to get more money - very safely - by giving the buyer a little more certainty.

 Let me explain...

 99% of property owners with developable land forgo a premium for an agent advised straight sale.
-Many are persuaded that an auction will get them a higher price than a private treaty sale....OR...an expensive marketing campaign will drive more offers and push the price up.
+Many are persuaded that an auction will get them a higher price than a private treaty sale or an expensive marketing campaign will drive more offers and push their price up.

 These are good methods in a normal straight sale.
 But they are not the only option you have.

-The problem is what we offer vendors does not benefit the estate agent.
+Unfortunately, what our method of buying and paying more does not benefit the estate agent.

-In fact, it cuts them out of the transaction entirely.
+In fact, it cuts them out of the transaction entirely (not always, but mostly)